-What are the best noise-canceling headphones for mowing?
+What are the top-rated noise-canceling headphones for mowing?

 There are not that many true noise-canceling headphones that are meant for work environments.
 It is mainly because they would be too expensive and they are not that durable.
 Most of the products that you will find under this category will be passive noise-canceling only.
 This means they rely on physical barriers to keep noise out.

-To keep things simple, the best protective headphones are the ones that have high NRR (noise reduction rating), are comfortable, and suit the particular tasks that they are bought for.
+To keep things simple, the top-rated protective headphones are the ones that have high NRR (noise reduction rating), are comfortable, and suit the particular tasks that they are bought for.

 How to set up and use?